Read-The-Question/rtq-review/src/pages/md/questionsonlytopicpapers/topicpapers_tprobability_2.md

 <emptyline>
 She picks a counter at random from the bag.
 <emptyline>
-%image
+%image%
 <emptyline>
-Write down the letter on the probability scale which indicates the probability that the counter she picks is
+Write down the letter on the probability scale which indicates the probability that the counter she picks is:
 </code></pre>
 </div>
 <ul class='subquestion lower-alpha'>